 Toddlers can keep us so busy that we might think they will always be physically fit.
-But toddlers who get used to an inactive lifestyle are at risk for obesity later in life.
-The U.S. Surgeon General says that daily exercise is a key to being fit.
+However, toddlers who get used to an inactive lifestyle are at risk for obesity later in life.
+The American Academy of Pediatrics encourages parents and caregivers to make children’s physical activity a way of life.

 What physical activities can you expect toddlers (ages 1½ to 3) to do?